Air Conditioning FAQ

 Why do I need to change my filter regularly?

+In Sarasota, your air conditioner runs over 3,200 hours per year.
 Regular filter replacement helps your heating and cooling system operate at peak levels and improves indoor air quality.
 It is important to change filters regularly to ensure proper air flow and to keep your home free from dust, allergens and germs.

 Where is my filter located?